Half the Man (Jamiroquai song)

-"Half the Man" is a song by British funk/acid jazz band Jamiroquai, released in November 1994 as a single from their second studio album, The Return of the Space Cowboy (1994).
-The single peaked at number 15 on the UK Singles Chart.
+"Half the Man" is a song by British funk/acid jazz band Jamiroquai, released in November 1994 by S2 Records as a single from their second studio album, The Return of the Space Cowboy (1994).
+The song is written by Jay Kay and Toby Smith, and produced by Rick Pope.
+It peaked at number 15 on the UK Singles Chart.
+The accompanying music video was directed by Paul Boyd and filmed in black-and-white.
 "Half the Man" is in the key of D major.

 Background

 The track was later featured on the soundtrack of cult British surf movie Blue Juice.
 With the exception of its inclusion on both regular and deluxe Japanese pressings, it is one of nine pre-2006 singles that do not appear on the group's greatest hits album, High Times: Singles 1992–2006.
 There are two different versions of the music video for the track.
 The first video features Jay Kay performing the song, intercut with footage of a couple kissing.
 The second video removes the footage of the couple kissing.
 The track was later released as the double A-side to "Light Years" in the United States.

 According to Toby Smith's (keyboards) acknowledgments in the vinyl 2-LP reissue of The Return of the Space Cowboy, the song was inspired by a woman named Gabriella.